the-road-to-learn-react/the-road-to-react/manuscript/react-modern/asynchronous-data.md

 # leanpub-end-insert
 ~~~~~~~

-And second, when resolving the promise, delay it for a few seconds:
+And second, when resolving the promise, delay it for 2 seconds:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~